phoudail/PolyglotAST/README.md

+# DEPRECATED

+Note: due to JSitter not being maintained and up to date with the tree-sitter grammars and API, this repositery is currently not suitable for development.
+It might be picked up again in the future, but until then consider using the Rust implementation instead, available at https://github.com/phoudail/polyglot_ast

 This repository contains tools to build polyglot ASTs from source code of GraalVM applications.
 It currently partially supports python and javascript, and is built in a manner that aims to facilitate addition of new languages.
 You will need JSitter in order to be able to run the project, which is available at https://github.com/JetBrains/jsitter